eReuse/devicehub-teal/README.md

 # Devicehub

-Devicehub is a distributed IT Asset Management System focused in reusing devices, created under Usody Circularity S.L. [usody.com](https://www.usody.com)
+Devicehub is a distributed IT Asset Management System focused in reusing devices, created under Usody Circularity [usody.com](https://www.usody.com), Associació Pangea, and other contributors.

 This README explains how to install and use Devicehub.
 [The documentation](http://devicehub.ereuse.org) explains the concepts and the API.